Amalfi Coast -2

 If traveling by bus from Sorrento, best views are if you sit on the right side of the bus.

-Augustus Garden is worth a visit (entry 1€), if not for the garden itself then for view.
+Augustus Garden is worth a visit (entry 1€), if you are not a garden person, then head there for the view.
 There are benches where you can rest, enjoy the lovely view and soak up some sun on a windy day.
 You can stroll through the streets and check the numerous shopping options.

 Quite a few viewing points and villas.
 The ones that we visited were Villa San Michelle (8€ ticket for museum and garden) and Mount Solarus.